diegomrsantos/SabreDevStudioWidgetLibrary/README.md

 5. For subsequent search criteria received, apart from processing and updating scope objects, make sure you clear all old scope results, in particular old error messages if present.

 ### <a name="Security"></a> Security
-SDS REST services use token based authentication (OAuth 2).
-In order to obtain the token, users must provide SDS username and password.
+Sabre REST APIs use token based authentication (OAuth 2).
+In order to obtain the token, users must provide Sabre REST APIs username and password.
 We cannot allow that username and password to be stored in Javascript file that is downloaded to the end-user browsers.
-That is why some kind of proxy (bridge) is needed to participate in communication between the widgets (end user browser) and SDS services.
+That is why some kind of proxy (bridge) is needed to participate in communication between the widgets (end user browser) and Sabre REST  services.
 Such bridge implementation in Java is available on [Github](https://github.com/SabreDevStudio/SabreRESTJavaBridge).
 Tomcat J2EE container is needed to run that bridge, see details in [Github](https://github.com/SabreDevStudio/SabreRESTJavaBridge).
-Then, it is the bridge which has Sabre SDS username and password and which calls SDS services, on getting requests from the widgets.
+Then, it is the bridge which has Sabre Sabre REST APIs username and password and which calls web services, on getting requests from the widgets.

 Please note that it is **your responsibility** to properly secure access to the bridge you are setting up for your end customers.

 #### Use of browser local storage
-On the first widget run, widgets are making calls to the SDS lookup (decode) services (airport lookup, country lookup, airline lookup, aircraft lookup), to populate dictionaries for decoding.
+On the first widget run, widgets are making calls to the Sabre REST APIs lookup (decode) services (airport lookup, country lookup, airline lookup, aircraft lookup), to populate dictionaries for decoding.
-Upon getting successful response from SDS and parsing, these dictionaries are stored in local storage of the browser, and then not fetched again.
+Upon getting successful response from Sabre REST APIs and parsing, these dictionaries are stored in local storage of the browser, and then not fetched again.
 There is not expiration or renew policy for those dictionaries in local storage.

 ### Error handling
 We can have following error categories:
 1. Network connectivity errors (like link down, packages dropped by firewall)
 2. All non-successful HTTP response code (all HTTP response codes other than 200 series).
-From SDS user perspective, the error code then is nearly always 404, and there is actual business error message in the response (like no fares available for given search criteria)
+From Sabre REST APIs user perspective, the error code then is nearly always 404, and there is actual business error message in the response (like no fares available for given search criteria)
 3. User input validation errors: like particular search form fields do not work with each other, the search form criteria are not handled by the web service (like length of stay over 16 days not supported).

 All errors from point 1. and 2. are presented (presented, not caught) in the same place, which is the designated widget called ErrorDisplayWidget.